 Scheduling of the final oral examination and the satisfaction of all requirements relating to this examination are the sole responsibility of the student.
-The final oral examination must be scheduled through UAccess GradPath after the thesis/report has been reviewed by the examining committee (i.e., the Master's Advisory Committee), provided that the student has completed his/her coursework or is in his/her final semester.
+The final oral examination must be scheduled through UAccess GradPath after the thesis/report has been reviewed by the examining committee (i.e., the Master's Advisory Committee), provided that the student has completed the student's coursework or is in the student's final semester.
 The examination is scheduled in consultation with the examining committee members.
 Each of the examiners for the final oral examination must receive a copy of the thesis/report approved by the student's Academic Advisor (not necessarily library-ready copies) at least two weeks prior to the oral examination.